- Simplifies the process of associating Plone sites with IIS sites

-Plone typically uses a lot of RAM (especially if you are installing multiple Zope clients) and by itself is expensive in processing http requests.
+Plone typically uses a lot of RAM (especially if you are installing multiple Zope clients in Enfold Server) and by itself is expensive in processing http requests.
 To counter that, Enfold Proxy keeps cached copies of all kinds of web content and in so doing, reduces the number of requests to Zope.

 For users who were using a previous EP version, it may be necessary to run a script to recognize and delete orphaned content.
 This command line utility ep_cache_check lets you count and remove orphaned content.

 C:\Program Files\Enfold Proxy>ep_cache_check.exe Opening cache Cache has 257 entries, but 540 files exist Computing missing files Computing orphans We have 283 orphans (use --fix to correct this)